Ceremony Sample: Love & Marriage, Revised 8-26-2022

 Readings

-Some people get married believing that marriage will magically bring them all the joys in life: endless love, built-in happiness and romance; eternal fulfillment; financial security and equality in housework.
+Some people get married believing that marriage will magically bring them all the joys in life: endless love, happiness and romance; financial security and equality in housework.
 It would be great if it worked that way!

 The truth is that marriage does not bring any of those things – a marriage is only as good as people make it.
 Each of you must add the love, kindness, appreciation, romance and all the other virtues you imagine your marriage should include.
-To be clear, you also have to decide that you will divide the chores as much as you share in the fruits of your labor.
+You also have to decide that you will divide the chores as much as you share in the fruits of your labor.

 If you make the effort, you will find yourselves in a marriage that will grow and last for all of your years together.